 When you talk to the wife, she says, “I just cannot take it anymore.
 I am just staying because my daughter is of marriageable age.
 If I walk out of this relationship, how will my daughter get married?
 So I have to stay with this man.”

 We tried to have therapy sessions with both, but the husband did not carry on with the sessions; he went away because he is convinced that the problem lies with his wife.
 He doesn’t look at it as a problem of incompatibility and his insensitivity.

-Salony Priya is a counselling psychologist with 18 years of experience in training and counselling across educational institutions, social organisations, NGOs and corporates.
+Salony Priya is a counseling psychologist with 18 years of experience in training and counseling across educational institutions, social organizations, NGOs and corporates.
 She is the Director of UMMEED, a multispeciality positive psychology institution.

 With sexual compatibility, you’ll be able to establish a harmonious relationship that’s devoid of unrealistic expectations, communication barriers and a lack of emotional intimacy.
 Sexual compatibility will lead to a more fulfilling relationship.